This post may contain affiliate links. Please see my disclosure policy for details.

 If you’re looking for a place to stay as a base for exploring the Outlander locations in Glasgow, then I would highly recommend Motel One in Glasgow City Centre.

 I loved their One Lounge and their extensive buffet continental breakfast in the mornings.
-Click here to see my full review.
+Click here to see my full review and how to book your stay!

 Outlander locations in and around Edinburgh